 If a possession order is based on an error in law and the warrant has not yet been executed, there may be grounds for an appeal to the Supreme Court.
-If the warrant has been executed, the ability of the Supreme Court to reinstate the tenancy or grant an injunction to prevent the premises from being relet until the appeal is determined is unclear.
+If the warrant has been validly executed, it appears unlikely that the Supreme Court can reinstate the tenancy (see Re Cokyavuz VSC 370 (28 June 2016)).

-If a party is seeking to appeal a decision from VCAT, they must file an appeal within 28 days from the date of the order, or the provision of reasons for the decision.
+If a party is seeking to appeal a decision from VCAT, they must file an appeal within 28 days from the date of the order, or the provision of reasons for the decision, whichever is later.
 It may be possible to apply outside of the 28 days, with leave of the court.

 Until the order in question is stayed by VCAT (s 149 VCAT Act, or interim orders are made by the Supreme Court), parties are expected to comply with orders and warrants may be executed.
 This means, for example, while a possession order may be appealed against, the warrant may still be executed according to the terms of the order until a stay in granted suspending the warrant.
 Therefore, generally, the filing of an appeal with the Supreme Court must be done before the warrant is executed.
 This may be earlier than 28 days as a time limit to file the originating motion.